sagar-sant/ENGINEERING-INTELLIGENCE-A-MULTIMODAL-AI/README.md

-# Engineering Intelligence - A Multimodal AI
+# Engineering Intelligence - A Multimodal AI Framework

 ### A Unified AI Framework for Engineering, Technical, Scientific, Mathematical Analysis and Intelligent Assistance